 After that, I vowed that I’d never get in trouble with unprecedented debt burdens again and made saving a priority.
 But, like many people, I had no figure in mind as to what would be a substantial emergency fund.

 Let me give you some shocking figures.
 63% of Americans don’t have enough savings to cover a $500 emergency, and 66 million Americans have no emergency savings.

 According to another study by Neighbor Works America, one in four people would run out of money within 30 days if the paychecks stop coming in.

-If you fall in any of these categories, then it’s certain that you don’t have an emergency fund.
+If you fall into any of these categories, then it’s certain that you don’t have an emergency fund.

 Having an emergency fund in place always helps you go ahead with your financial plans and prevents setbacks from taking place.

 Also, it gives you a sense of security.
-You can live in peace if you know that you’ve got some kind of defenses for the unforeseen.
+You can live in peace if you know that you’ve got some kind of defense for the unforeseen.

 If your car breaks down, or you break your leg while coming downstairs, you won’t have trouble paying for the deductible either.
 Just imagine the satisfaction you get when you fight such a situation without a credit card.